 A cheap way to make your own screens is by using coffee filters.
 A coffee filter will let water through it but will catch the hair before it goes down the drain.

-If you currently have a clogged drain, contact HELP Plumbing, Heating, Cooling, and Electric.
+If you currently have a clogged drain, contact HELP Plumbing, Heating, Cooling and Drains.
 We have nearly 80 years of experience serving this community, and we can help you fix the problem you have and prevent clogs from forming in the future.